 Rabbit is a wonderful meat, leaner but yet tastier than most chicken you’ll find in these days of industrial agriculture.
 Many people (at least in the US) have an aversion to eating rabbit, but it is quite popular in Italy, Spain, France and elsewhere in Europe.
 And why not?
 Those furry creatures make great eating.

-One of my favorite ways of making rabbit is alla cacciatora, or ‘hunter’s style’.
-The term, one of the most widely used in Italian cuisine (and is often associated with Tuscany) encompasses many variations.
+One of my favorite ways of making Rabbit Cacciatore, or ‘hunter’s style’ rabbit.
+The term alla cacciatora, one of the most widely used in Italian cuisine and is often associated with Tuscany, encompasses many variations.
 The original meaning referred to a way of making game, of course.
 Dishes made alla cacciatora are generally some sort of spezzatino, which is to say, unboned meat cut into smallish pieces that are subjected to dry heat and then moist heat cooking.
 Vinegar is often used either as part of a marinade or as a braising liquid, as its acidity helps to ‘cut’ the strong flavor of the game meat.
 These days, dishes alla cacciatora are, more often than not, made in rosso—with tomato, either puréed or in concentrate, but tomato being a relatively recent addition to Italian cuisine (a fact that astonishes many) the original recipe, lost in the mists of time, surely did not include it.
 This version does not include vinegar but the smoother taste of red wine, and it contains just a little bit of tomato concentrate.

 Begin cooking by sautéing a soffritto of finely chopped garlic, rosemary and sage in olive oil, over gentle heat in a large sauté or braising pan or casserole, preferably of terracotta or enameled cast iron.
 When the soffritto is just lightly golden, raise the heat to medium high, add the rabbit pieces and turn them so that they are even coated with the aromatics.
 Sauté the rabbit until it, too, is lightly golden on all sides.
 Then season with salt, black pepper and red pepper flakes.
 Pour over some red wine and allow the wine to evaporate completely.

-NOTES: Like most spezzatini, this dish can be made ahead and, in fact, tastes even better when it is.
+Like most spezzatini, Rabbit Cacciatore can be made ahead and, in fact, tastes even better when it is.

-This recipe is an adaption of the recipe for pollo alla cacciatora in The Fine Art of Italian Cooking by G. Bugialli.
+This Rabbit Cacciatore recipe is an adaption of the recipe for pollo alla cacciatora in The Fine Art of Italian Cooking by G. Bugialli.